figmulberry/phase-iii-project/README.md

 1. To smartly predict the functional state of Tanzanian water pumps.
 2. To establish what impact data cleaning has on the overall success of our model
+3. Identify the feature importance in our data for analysis

 #### 3.2 Success Criteria